peak-solution/asam_ods_exd_api_mdf4/proto_src/README.md

-# ASMA ODS proto files
+# ASAM ODS proto files

 Put the proto files from ASAM ODS standard into this folder to rebuild the python stubs.